 Yoko’s art is off the wall – literally!
 It is on the ceiling, on the floor, in the sky and in your mind.
 You can step on it, burn it, break it, mend it, cut a hole, or let the evening light go through.
 It is imagining one thousand suns rising, stealing moonlight on the water and a goldfish swimming across the sky.

 Yoko’s work is ‘unfinished’ with open-ended instructions.
 We must use the power of our own minds to complete her work.
-She is able to invoke limitless imaginings just by writing a few words on paper, or an object.
+She is able to invoke limitless imaginings simply by writing a few words on paper, on a wall, or an object.
 Yoko Ono changed the definition of art.
 It does not have to be tangible, permanent or static.
 Art can be a transitory and enlightening experience.

 Yin and Yang

 In all that she shares with us, Yoko presents contrasting ideas in order to reveal the truth.
 She intuitively applies positivity to negative experience.
 This was her method of self-therapy, mostly for her own protection from many harsh realities throughout her extraordinary life; the horrors of war, prejudice, alienation, loneliness and oppression.
 Yoko has absorbed all the seething negative vibes she has endured for many years, transforming them into powerful energy.

 “Well, it happened because I was kind of alone.
 I wasn’t valued by people, or if they did value me, it was in a particular way.
 So I started to feel that if no one else loved me, then I had to love myself.
 I thought, “Darling, you know you work so hard.
 You are always trying to do good.
 But somehow it’s not being appreciated.
 I feel sorry for you.”
 That’s what I was thinking at the time—and I kind of like myself for being that one who survived regardless… There are two sides of the coin.
 One side is saying, “Poor darling …” and then the other side is saying, “Hey, you know?
 You’re right.”